 - Kim Yunmi won two gold medals in the 2010 Guangzhou Asian Games for Korea while seven months pregnant.

-- A relatively recent (As of Sept.
-2012) story was of a woman serving in the British military as a bombardier in Afghanistan, all the while pregnant...but not knowing of it until she gave birth.
+- A Sept.
+2012 story was of a woman serving in the British military as a bombardier in Afghanistan, all the while pregnant...but not knowing of it until she gave birth.
 So she qualifies, even if she didn't realize it.

 - Amy Jo Johnson found out she was pregnant before filming the show Flashpoint.
 Despite this, she filmed the entire first season while pregnant (which couldn't have been easy; Flashpoint was a series about a SWAT Team).
 She then went on maternity leave and had her baby between the first and second seasons, and there are very few episodes of season 2 that omit her entirely.